 While many paths exist for donating money with equally compelling tax breaks, what makes the family fund especially attractive is that it gives people more control over their giving with fewer restrictions, and it’s an opportunity to unite generations around a shared cause and shape their family’s legacy.

-If you’re interested in opening a Giving Fund for your family, you can do that in just a few minutes.
+If you’re interested in opening a Giving Fund (donor-advised fund) for your family, you can do that in just a few minutes.